sdss/robostrategy/docs/sphinx/intro.rst

  * Add something to rsAllocation that is just 0 or 1, the field is observed.
  * Use targetid not pk for checking completeness
  * Move all stuff to single directory
+ * "instrument" in cadence is meaningless for field cadence; what to do about that?

 Need from teams: